 Lighting is the last item on the list.
 This item is optional unless you keep your betta tank in a basement that never sees daylight.
 Bettas require a consistent day/night cycle, but if you keep them in a room that is light during the day and dark at night, you’ll be fine.
 You can buy decorative lights if you want, but they serve no purpose other than to look nice (which could be nice too).

-Those are some of items that you need to set-up betta fish thank, for more detail information you can read this complete guide on how to set-up betta fish tank for beginner.
+Those are some of items that you need to set-up betta fish thank, for more detail information you can read this complete guide on how to set-up and clean betta fish tank for beginner.

 Betta Fish Care